v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - The weather has been completely rebalanced you will see more changes in weather.
 - NPCs will now casually interact with you as you walk near them.
 - Better viewing angles when in first person.
+- Many Night City ads have been animated.
 - V can now pay off NCPD to get rid of your crime status.
 - V can now have drinks at bars around Night City.
 - V can now eat at food vendors around Night City.